24,

 Vinayagar Temple is one of the oldest Cave Temples (Rock Cut) temples of

-Tamil Nadu and situated at Pillayarpatti, which is between Pudukkottai and
+Tamil Nadu and is situated at Pillayarpatti, which is between Pudukkottai and

 Karaikudi.